WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 Of course, the assurance is much weaker here than in the strong disclosure example.
 By itself, this may not block fraud enough for full trust, and it may not seem interesting.
 However, remember that this can be combined with other techniques.
 Notice how this changes casual collusion: Alice is far less able to share her driver’s license with any of her college roommates.
 It also changes the economics of professional, premeditated collusion: the addressable market for every credential is now 1/100th the size that it was before.
 (That’s a shrinking of both supply and demand, not just supply; it doesn’t drive up price.).
 And it preserves a greater cushion for privacy than strong disclosure does.

-##### Permuted disclosure
+##### 5.3 Permuted disclosure

 With permuted disclosure, a biometric is embedded in the credential, and is tested and matched in the same way as the strong disclosure technique.
 The difference is that each time the biometric is disclosed, it is different.
 Thus, there is no correlator, but there is still strong assurance based on a biometric.

 There are various ways to do permuted disclosure.
 The most sophisticated involves the holder permuting the embedded biometric using verifiable computation (e.g., ZKSNARKs or similar)--the verifier knows that the matched biometric differs from the embedded and signed one in some insignificant way that they can’t reverse-engineer (e.g., a handful of randomly chosen pixels in a photo).
 It can also be done far more simply, by having an issuer capture dozens of copies of the biometric data, signing all of them, and letting the prover select a different one each time they use the credential.

-#### Provisional Anonymity
+#### Technique 6: Provisional Anonymity

 Using a technique called verifiable encryption, a prover can put strong identifiers in escrow as security against their good behavior, and can prove to a verifier that they’ve done so.
 This creates vulnerability without disclosure.
 The keys to unlock the verifiably encrypted data can be sharded and given to peers, sent to a third party that will adjudicate claims of bad behavior, or similar.
 The escrowed identifiers can provably derive from a verifiable credential.

 For example, an online forum can offer anonymity as long as members respect a code of conduct; if someone engages in trolling, the mailing address, phone number, and full name on their driver’s license can be revealed.

-#### Link Secret Bond
+#### Technique 7: Link Secret Bond

 It is possible to publicly post a bond against a link secret, such that anyone who knows the link secret can confiscate the bond.
 This is direct proof that the link secret is not publicly known, as it creates an incentive for anyone who knows it to confiscate the money and compromise the link secret.
-It is exactly the sort of vulnerability demanded by the trust paradox, and can be delivered without compromising anonymity.
+It can be delivered without compromising the zeroness of zero knowledge.

-#### Financial Escrow as Vulnerability
+#### Technique 8: Financial Escrow as Vulnerability

-A simpler form of vulnerability can be used to resolve the trust paradox: the prover can put money in escrow as a security against their good behavior.
-This is really a variation of F--but what is confiscated is money rather than strong identifiers.
+A simpler form of vulnerability can be used: the prover can put money in escrow as a security against their good behavior.
+This is really a variation of Technique 6--but what is confiscated is money rather than strong identifiers.

 ## Conclusion

 Credential fraud has been with us as long as we’ve had credentials, and will no doubt continue to manifest in new ways as technology evolves.
-A holder lying about credential ownership at proving time is only one of the hundreds of fraud variations in the taxonomy enumerated so far by the credential fraud discussion group.
-Sovrin’s ZKP-based approach to credentials is undoubtedly imperfect, because it is young.
-The same applies to other verifiable credential approaches.
-However, there is not evidence, either anecdotal or rigorous, to suppose that ZKPs are inherently, uniquely vulnerable to trust problems.
-In Sovrin implementation work, each time scrutiny focuses on a particular fraud scenario, concrete examples of how to solve it are quickly found.
-This matches the arc of academic literature, which has a long and rich history of solutions to the trust paradox.
+A holder lying about credential ownership at proving time--the specific scenario that motivates a lot of ZKP FUD--is only one of the hundreds of fraud variations in the [taxonomy enumerated so far by the credential fraud discussion group](https://docs.google.com/document/d/1yX2-wKPxKPUTGEyxIQKK_Z-azT2A_AykIfPEB1cW-d0/edit).
+Thus, we must think carefully about whether credentials of all types--not just ones based on ZKPs--are susceptible to fraud.
+A serious effort by the digital credential community to tackle this issue in a formal way, and we will be proposing more efforts in this vein at RWOT.

+ZKP-based approaches to credentials are undoubtedly imperfect, because they are young.
+However, there is no evidence, either anecdotal or rigorous, to suppose that ZKPs are inherently, uniquely vulnerable to trust problems.
+Expert literature has a long and rich history of clever solutions.
+This paper only mentions a handful.
-The trust paradox does say something insightful about credential use.
-However, the TP paper’s application of the paradox to ZKPs is overly narrow.
-It makes false assumptions about what is possible and useful in a ZKP context.
-And the TP paper doesn’t consider how the paradox might apply to non-ZKP proofs at all (a mistake which I’ll write about separately).

 The best way to serve community interests with respect to ZKPs and credentials is not to fear them.
 It’s to embrace them, and get on with the business of making them better and using them well.

-How to Detect Link Secret Reuse While Retaining Privacy The normal way to prove possession of a link secret is to use a technique called Pedersen Commitments, which you can study online.
-PCs depend on the arithmetic expression gxhr, where g and h are generators, x is the link secret, and r is a blinding factor randomly chosen by the verifier.
-All these values are 256-bit integers, and all arithmetic takes place in a 256-bit modular field.
-When g is raised to the x power and multiplied by h raised to the r power, a new 256-bit number is produced; it can’t be reversed, but it can be tested for correctness, and the prover’s ability to produce it shows that they know x.

-If a verifier stipulates that r must be 0, then hr drops out of the expression, since any number raised to the 0 power is 1.
-This gives a degenerate numeric value for proving link secret knowledge: gx.
-A prover can disclose gx and still prove link secret possession.
-But if they do it multiple times, the verifier will be able to recognize that they have seen it before, without being able to reverse gx into x.
-(This non-reversability is given by the fact that in modular arithmetic, finding a discrete logarithm is computationally “hard.”)

-## References
+## Appendix: References

 This topic has been explored in great detail by cryptologists in the expert literature over the past 30 years.
 A few highlights include: